Partial Differential Chow Forms and a Type of Partial Differential Chow varieties: Partial differential Chow varieties of a certain type exist

-Now, we are ready to prove that $\Delta$-Chow varieties of index $(n,d,s,r)$ exist for all $n, d, s, r$.
+Now, we are ready to prove that $\Delta$-Chow varieties of $\mb A^n$ of index $(d,s,r)$ exist for all $n, d, s, r$.
 As mentioned in the beginning of this section, we will use certain algebraic Chow varieties to parametrize $\Delta$-varieties in $G_{(n,d,s,r)}$.
-For the sake of later use, we briefly recall the concept of algebraic Chow varieties here.
-For an irreducible variety $V\subseteq\mb P^n$ of dimension $d$, the algebraic Chow form of $V$ is the polynomial $G(\bu_0,\ldots,\bu_d)$ whose vanishing gives a necessary and sufficient condition for $V$ and $d+1$ hyperplanes having a nonempty intersection in $\mb P^n$.
-The Chow form of a $d$-cycle $W$ in $\mb P^n$, $W=\sum_{i=1}^lt_iW_i$ with $t_i\in\mb N$ and $\dim(W_i)=d$, is the product of Chow forms of $W_i$ with multiplicity $t_i$.
-Its degree in each $\bu_i$ is called the degree of $W$ and its coefficient vector is defined to be the Chow coordinate of $W$.
-The set of Chow coordinates of all $d$-cycles in $\mathbb P^n$ of degree $e$ is a projective variety in the Chow coordinate space \cite{chow}, called the Chow variety, and denoted by $\text{Chow}_{n}(d,e)$.
-However, the affine Chow variety of all $d$-cycles in $\mb A^n$ of degree $e$ is not closed in the Chow coordinate space, but it is always a constructible set \cite[Proposition 3.4]{FLS}, also denoted by $\text{Chow}_{n}(d,e)$.
+For the sake of later use, we shall briefly recall the concept of algebraic Chow varieties here.

+For an irreducible variety $V\subseteq\mb P^n$ over $\ff$ of dimension $d$, the algebraic Chow form of $V$ is the polynomial $H(\bu_0,\ldots,\bu_d)$ whose vanishing gives a necessary and sufficient condition for $V$ and $d+1$ hyperplanes $u_{i0}y_0+\sum_{j=1}^nu_{ij}y_j=0$ having a nonempty intersection in $\mb P^n$.
+Here $\bu_i=(u_{i0},\ldots,u_{in})$.
+For a $d$-cycle $W$ in $\mb P^n$, $W=\sum_{i=1}^lt_iW_i$ with $t_i\in\mb N$ and $\dim(W_i)=d$, the Chow form of $W$ is the product of Chow forms of $W_i$ with multiplicity $t_i$.
+Its degree in each $\bu_i$ is called the degree of $W$ and its coefficient vector, regarded as a point in a higher dimensional projective space, is defined to be the {\em Chow coordinates} of $W$.
+The set of Chow coordinates of all $d$-cycles in $\mathbb P^n$ of degree $e$ is a projective variety in the Chow coordinate space \cite{chow, hodge}, called the Chow variety (of index $(d,e)$).
+Moreover, by \cite[p.
+57, Theorem II]{hodge} and \cite[p.
+697-698 ]{chow}, the defining equations of Chow varieties are homogenous polynomial equations over $\mathbb Q$.
+However, the affine Chow variety of all $d$-cycles in $\mb A^n$ of degree $e$ is not Zariski closed in the Chow coordinate space, but it is always a constructible set \cite[Proposition 3.4]{FLS}, denoted by $\text{Chow}_{n}(d,e)$.
+Each point of $\text{Chow}_{n}(d,e)(\ff)$ represents a $d$-cycle in $\mb A^n$ of degree $e$ over $\ff$.
 All the Chow varieties we use here are affine ones.